BLOG

 Summary Tax Code Sections 1031 and 1033

 Section 1031 and 1033 are both powerful tax deferral strategies, but they differ substantially in their usage.
 Section 1033 is tax deferral specific to the loss of property by a taxpayer and is therefore is referred to as an involuntary conversion.
-Section 1031 is the voluntary replacement of either real or personal property in an exchange of business or investment assets.
+Section 1031 is the voluntary replacement of real property in an exchange of business or investment assets.
 Finally, while Section 1031 generally requires the use of a qualified intermediary, Section 1033 does not.